 Arizona also participated in another Lumina project, Best Practices in Statewide Articulation and Transfer Systems, which seeks to develop a deeper understanding of how states coordinate their articulation and transfer programs for students who move from two-year to four-year institutions, focusing strategies that increase access to and success in higher education.

-Arizona participated in a Gates-funded meeting in 2008 that brought together the stewards of the data systems in 14 WICHE states for discussions around linking data internally and with other states.
+Arizona participated in a Gates-funded meeting that brought together the stewards of the data systems in 14 WICHE states for discussions around linking data internally and with other states.
 A central topic was how to address the challenges to data sharing presented by Family Educational Rights and Privacy Act.
 State representatives also attended the Western Summit on Workforce Certification and Higher Education for policymakers in the West, held in response to the national demand for more highly skilled workers in a host of fields, from healthcare to high tech.
 Participants explored how states might use a workforce certification system – which would allow business and higher education to communicate with a common language about workforce demand and supply – to improve their ability to prepare individuals for productive careers and enhance the health of their economies.

 Mental Health.
 A nucleus for researching mental health policy and a provider of technical assistance in such areas as service innovation, system reform, workforce development, and program evaluation, WICHE’s Mental Health Program is another well-used resource.
-The program recently completed a study for the Arizona State Hospital in Phoenix, making recommendations to improve how the hospital’s security department functioned.
+The program did a study for the Arizona State Hospital in Phoenix, making recommendations to improve how the hospital’s security department functioned.
 WICHE was also asked to recommend ways that interactions between patients, residents, medical staff, visitors, and security personnel at the Arizona State Hospital and Arizona Community Protection and Treatment Center could be bettered.
 In addition, one Arizona higher education campus participated in a research study, funded by the National Institute for Mental Health, that focused on campus mental health and the effects of mental health first aid training for campus residence life staff.

 Other Initiatives.
 Arizona participated in the WICHE-managed State Scholars Initiative (SSI), a national business/education partnership effort working to increase the number of students who take a rigorous curriculum in high school; its program was funded by a grant of $300,000 from the U.S. Department of Education’s Office of Vocational and Adult Education.